raghavpillai/discord-server-mutuals/README.md

 streamlit run main.py
 ```
 This will launch the app in your default web browser.

-## How to Use
-Once the app is running, allow it to scrape all your Discords for users.
-Larger servers may not be able to be processed due to the raw amount of users (a limitation of discord.py).
-The app will generate a dataframe that displays the users with the most amount of mutuals.
-You can also interact with the generated network graph.
-At the current moment, adding or removing guilds to visualize causes the entire app to reload, and forces rescraping of guild data.

 ## Contributions
 Contributions to the Discord Server Mutuals project are welcome!
 If you want to contribute, please fork the repository and submit a pull request.